cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

   pretty-printing, but does use common blank spaces such as after `,` and `:`.

+EDN generators may provide configuration to consistently select either the unescaped (directly readable) or an escaped (ASCII equivalent) form of characters in string literals; the latter allows EDN to be used when the diagnostic value of fully escaped characters may be desired or in environments where non-ASCII characters may not enjoy full data transparency.
+Similar to JSON, EDN is designed to allow a simple tool to convert any EDN (including EDN with application extensions unknown to the tool) into fully escaped (printable ASCII and newlines only) form, as well as to inversely recover unescaped characters for all escapes where this is possible or for certain subsets of the characters (such as Unicode categories L, M, N, P, S, plus Zs or just ASCII space).

-Additional features such as consistently selecting the unescaped or an escaped (ASCII equivalent) forms of characters in strings, ensuring deterministic map ordering ({{Section 4.2 of RFC8949@-cbor}}) on output, or even deviating from the basic configuration in some systematic way, can further assist in comparing
+Additional features such as ensuring deterministic map ordering ({{Section 4.2 of RFC8949@-cbor}}) on output, or even deviating from the basic configuration in some systematic way, can further assist in comparing